-1. Spark Plug Problems
+Cause 1: Spark Plug Problems

-Nevertheless, not all spark plug problems are caused by their normal wear.
+Not all spark plug problems are caused by their normal wear.
 Each engine is designed with a specific spark plug heat range in mind.
 If you use an incorrect heat range, this could have a negative influence on combustion efficiency and produce engine knocking.

 However, if you do the opposite, and install a low-grade spark plug, this will certainly hinder the combustion process.

-2. Fuel Quality
+Cause 2: Fuel Quality

 If you notice excessive or continuous engine knocking the first thing you may try is filling the tank using a higher octane fuel.
 You can also try using an octane booster for a while and see if it has any positive affects

 If the knocking disappears then you know for sure you have a fuel problem.
-Before asking the mechanic for a diagnostic, it’s a good idea to check the owners manual and see that you are using the suggested fuel octane.
+Before asking the mechanic for a diagnostic, it’s a good idea to check the owner’s manual and see that you are using the suggested fuel octane.

-3. Carbon Deposits
+Cause 3: Carbon Deposits

-Since the combustion process isn’t perfect, carbon deposits will build-up over time, mainly caused by unburnt fuel.
+Since the combustion process isn’t perfect, carbon deposits will build up over time, mainly caused by unburnt fuel.

-Intake and exhaust valves, the combustion chamber, piston heads, and spark plugs tips will inevitably be affected by carbon deposits.
+Intake and exhaust valves, the combustion chamber, piston heads, and spark plug tips will inevitably be affected by carbon deposits.
 This can be a real problem in diesel engines, as the fuel combustion efficiency of diesel is much lower than petrol.

-So as long as combustion efficiency is kept within the acceptable margins, these carbon deposits will be minimal with little effect on overall performance.
+So as long as combustion efficiency is kept within acceptable margins, these carbon deposits will be minimal with little effect on overall performance.